erhant/lambda-0b10/docs/WEEK-2.md

 > How many generators are there in a finite field of size $p$?
 There are $\phi(p)$ generators, where $\phi$ is the Euler's totient function.
 Conveniently, if the order is prime, then you have $p-1$ generators, all elements except the identity!
 >
-> If the order is not prime but has a large prime factor, with some small co-factors, you can do seomthing called "co-factor clearing" to get a generator of the large prime order subgroup.
+> If the order is not prime but has a large prime factor, with some small co-factors, you can do something called "co-factor clearing" to get a generator of the large prime order subgroup.

 ### Pohlig-Hellman Attack